-Becoming a Sports Journalist and TV Presenter!
+Becoming a Motorsports Reporter and TV Presenter!

-I get asked a lot how I became a Sports Journalist and what I studied in order to become one and I have to say that I didn't study journalism and the answer to this question is that it chose me more than I chose it.
+I get asked a lot how I became a Sports Reporter and what I studied in order to become one and I have to say that I didn't study journalism and the answer to this question is that it chose me more than I chose it.
 I discovered a passion for Motorsports while working for teams in various roles: Team Coordinator, Press Officer and Team Manager and discovered a passion for writing and reporting about racing through press releases.
 Now let's get to making the step from team to TV.

 I worked four full MotoGP seasons for French television, from Jerez GP in 2015 to Valencia GP 2018.
 Joining the Eurosport France TV team was something I would have never dreamed of.
 To be honest, I had never thought of pursuing a career in broadcasting until the opportunity came along.
 It all came about in the most unexpected way possible.

 It was the weekend of 1st MotoGP race weekend of the season (Qatar), while I was in Paris for the weekend and got a call from Alexis Masbou, a then Moto3 rider, who wanted to know if I would be interested in becoming the Pit lane Reporter for French television (Eurosport).
 The TV channel had trouble finding a French woman to join the crew as pit lane reporter.
 He contacted me because even though I was not French (Spanish passport but Swiss born) I could speak French fluently.
 He knew I had worked in the industry for seven years, had a good knowledge of the sport and knew almost everyone in the paddock.
 So his theory was that I could be the right candidate for the job.
 I thought he was joking when he first mentioned it to me and I didn't give it a second thought.